Learn How to use the Transform Function in Pandas (with Python code)

 Here, we have a dataset about a department store:

 We can see that each user has bought multiple products with different purchase amounts.
-We would like to know what is the mean purchase amount of each user.
-This helps us in creating a new feature for the model to understand the relationship better.
+We would like to know the mean purchase amount of each user.
+This helps us create a new feature for the model to understand the relationship better.

 There are multiple approaches to do this: